eapowertools/qs-admin-playbook/docs/asset_management/security_rules/analyze_security_rules.md

 ## Security Rule Performance

-The following guidelines can be used to aid optimization efforts if required.
+The following guidelines can be used to aid optimization efforts if required:

-> Be as specific as possible: More filtered results will perform better.
+- Be as specific as possible--more filtered results will perform better (the lower the grain, the better).

 |   Resource Filter                          |  Explanation                                                        |   Efficieny               |
 | ------------------------------------------ | ------------------------------------------------------------------- | ------------------------- |